 3. Curriculum Design:

 Careful thought will be given by school leaders to curriculum design, ensuring that our implementation closely reflects our values and local needs (our curriculum intent).
 As subject specialists, subject leaders will be empowered to develop their own department’s curriculum.
 There is a strong emphasis on progression within each subject, with lessons carefully sequenced in order to maximise learning and supported by timely and appropriate assessments.
 All students will follow the national curriculum.
 It is acknowledged that some students might find it hard to access some aspects of the curriculum.
 For this reason and where it is deemed to be educationally beneficial, alternative provision may be provided to a small number of pupils.
 Where any aspect of alternative provision is offered, we are fully committed to ensuring that it is delivered by subject specialists with clear timescales of review established from the outset.

 Key Stage 3

 We ensure a smooth transition from KS2, by collaborating closely with our partner primaries and with early experiences organised for new pupils and their parents.
 All pupils study the same subjects, including English, Maths, Science, History, Geography, Computing, Art, D&T, PE, Drama, a Modern Foreign Language, Music, RE and PSHE (which includes careers guidance).
 The model will develop lifetime skills and inspire our students to gain mastery of the core curriculum.

 Key Stage 4

 All students in Years 10 and 11 will study English Language, English Literature, Maths, Double Science, Physical Education (Core) and PSHE (including RE and Careers Guidance).
 Other subjects will be optional but we expect the vast majority to choose a combination that will meet the criteria of the English Baccalaureate.
 The assumption is that all students will study GCSE courses.
-The final list of subjects offered will be confirm when the pupils are in Year 9, however these are likely to include: Business, History, Geography, Computer Science, ICT, Art, D&T Product Design, D&T Textiles, D&T Food & Nutrition, Drama, French, Spanish, Music, RE, PE, Health and Social Care.
+The final list of subjects offered will be confirmed when the pupils are in Year 9, however these are likely to include: Business, History, Geography, Computer Science, ICT, Art, D&T Product Design, D&T Textiles, D&T Food & Nutrition, Drama, French, Spanish, Music, RE, PE, Health and Social Care.